Snake charming

 Ancient Egypt was home to one form of snake charming, though the practice as it exists today likely arose in India.
-It eventually spread throughout Southeast Asia, the Middle East, and North Africa.
+It eventually spread throughout South Asia, Southeast Asia, the Middle East, and North Africa.
 Despite a sort of golden age in the 20th century, snake charming is today dying out.
 This is due to a variety of factors, chief among them is the enforcement of the Wildlife Protection Act, 1972 in India banning ownership of snakes.
 In retaliation, snake charmers have organized in recent years, protesting the loss of their only means of livelihood, and the government has made some overtures to them.
 Snake charming is almost extinct in India.

 Many snake charmers live a wandering existence, visiting towns and villages on market days and during festivals.
 During a performance, snake charmers may take a number of precautions.
 The charmer typically sits out of biting range and the snake is usually sluggish due to starvation or dehydration and reluctant to attack anyway.
 More drastic means of protection include removing the reptile's fangs or venom glands, drugging the snake, or even sewing the snake's mouth shut.
 The most popular species are those native to the snake charmer's home region, typically various kinds of cobras, though vipers and other types are also used.

 Although snakes are able to sense sound, they lack the outer ear that would enable them to hear the music.
 They follow the movement of the charmer and the pungi that the charmer holds with his hands.
 The snake considers the person and pungi a threat and responds to it as if it were a predator.

 History

 The earliest evidence for snake charming comes from ancient Egyptian sources.
 Charmers there mainly acted as magicians and healers.
-As literate and high-status men, part of their studies involved learning the various types of snake, the gods to whom they were sacred, and how to treat those who were bitten by the reptiles.
+Part of their studies involved learning the various types of snake, the gods to whom they were sacred, and how to treat those who were bitten by the reptiles.
 Entertainment was also part of their repertoire, and they knew how to handle the animals and charm them for their patrons.

 One of the earliest records of snake charming appears in the Bible in Psalm 58:3–5: "The wicked turn aside from birth; liars go astray as soon as they are born.
 Their venom is like that of a snake, like a deaf serpent that does not hear, that does not respond to the magicians, or to a skilled snake-charmer."

 Snake charming as it exists today probably originated in India.
 Hinduism has long held serpents to be sacred; the animals are believed to be related to the Nagas, and many gods are pictured under the protection of the cobra.